MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/reports-aip.md

 ### Information collected and sent to Microsoft

-To generate these reports, endpoints send the following types of information to the Microsoft:
+To generate these reports, endpoints send the following types of information to Microsoft:

 - The label action.
 For example, set a label, change a label, add or remove protection, automatic and recommended labels.